Biking is an incredible sport that helps you improve your health and well-being and keeps you fit and active.

-Riding in wet, gritty conditions can cause increased wear and tire of the bike frame and other components.
+Riding in wet, gritty conditions can cause increased wear and tear on the bike frame and other components.
 This can reduce their lifespan, especially if they are poorly treated and stored.

 The type of bike also contributes to its lifespan.
 Mountain bikes have a sturdier frame design.
 So, they can take hits and knocks better than a delicate road bike that has been handled roughly or used on rough terrain.

 The lifespan of a bike frame also depends on its quality.
 Here are some common bike frame materials and how long they last: